thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 1. open source system for the automated deployment, scaling and management of containerized apps.
 2. system for orchestration of containerized apps across a cluster of nodes, including networking and storage infrastructure

+Declarative way to define what you want and Kubernetes makes it so

 Some important features are:

 * Resource scheduling